jay78-oon/linux-journal/bandit.md

 ### Why?

-`-` can be interpreted as standard input.
+`-` can be interpreted as standard input

-`./-` explicitly tells the command to read the file named `-` from the current directory.
+`./-` explicitly tells the command to read the file named `-` from the current directory

 **Password for Level 3:**
 `PK8fYLZg2hnHSz83plBL1iEPKdD3QToB`